 - If you must stop to make the turn, come to a complete stop behind the stop line or crosswalk with enough space to pull out and pass any vehicle in front of you without backing up.
 Don’t allow the vehicle to roll forwards or backwards.
 Keep your wheels facing straight while stopped.
 Once the conditions are clear, move forward, verify the way is clear, and begin the turn.

-- While you're about to start the turn, you must check for traffic all around you by looking left, right and ahead.
-If there is doubt of the right-of-way, make eye contact with the other drivers or pedestrians before proceeding.
+- While you're about to start the turn, you must check for traffic all around you by looking left, right, and ahead.
+If there is doubt about the right-of-way, make eye contact with the other drivers or pedestrians before proceeding.
 If another vehicle can overtake you while turning, check your blind spot before proceeding.
 Once clear, initiate the turn within four to five seconds.

 - While turning, use both hands to turn the wheel throughout the turn and do not shift gears in a manual transmission during the turn.
 Maintain a steady speed throughout the turn and increase your speed steadily as you complete the turn.